Potat0x/tmp-cleaner/README.md

 ## tmp-cleaner
 Small file cleaning tool.
-Search and delete files with specified extensions.
+**Recursively** search directories and delete files with specified extensions.

 ### How to use